-Bladder & Pelvic Health, Breast Health, Gynecological Health, Stress
+Bladder & Pelvic Health, Breast Health, Gynecological Health, Preventive Care, Stress

 Women typically serve as the gate-keeper for everyone’s health.
 We watch the symptoms…we put the “mom” in thermometer…we make the appointments and do all we can to keep our loved ones healthy.
 But what about your own health?
 Who gives you the same love and attention you provide for everyone else?
 We hope you know that Axia is always here for you, and we wanted to share this list of 10 great ways you can love your own health—so you can be the vibrant, productive picture of health you deserve to be.

 It almost goes without saying, as nearly every one of our new year’s resolutions, daily affirmations, or long stares into the bathroom mirror include some form of self-reminder to eat healthier.
 Unfortunately, for many this often leads to dieting—which isn’t inherently bad, but often times comes with calorie deficits, improper nutrition, or routines which are simply not sustainable for long-term health.